jguida941/cs320-contact-service-junit/README.md

 - Each matrix job executes the full suite (tests, JaCoCo, Checkstyle, SpotBugs, Dependency-Check, PITest).
 - Checkstyle enforces formatting/import/indentation rules while SpotBugs scans bytecode for bug patterns and fails the build on findings.
 - SpotBugs runs as part of every `mvn verify` run on the supported JDKs (currently 17 and 21 in CI) and fails the build on findings.
-- If Dependency-Check or PITest flakes because of environment constraints, the workflow retries with `-Ddependency-check.skip=true` or `-Dpit.skip=true` so contributors stay unblocked but warnings remain visible.
+- Dependency-Check throttling is tuned via `nvdApiDelay` (defaults to 3500ms when an NVD API key is configured, 8000ms without a key) and honors `-Ddependency.check.skip=true` if the NVD feed is unreachable; PITest has a similar `-Dpit.skip=true` retry path so contributors stay unblocked but warnings remain visible.
 - Python 3.12 is provisioned via `actions/setup-python@v5` so `scripts/ci_metrics_summary.py` runs consistently on both Ubuntu and Windows runners.
 - Node.js 20 is provisioned via `actions/setup-node@v4` and the React dashboard under `ui/qa-dashboard/` is built every run so the artifacts contain the interactive QA console.
 - Mutation coverage now relies on GitHub-hosted runners by default; the self-hosted lane is opt-in and only fires when the repository variable `RUN_SELF_HOSTED` is set.